Life is full of decision-making and planning for the future. How far into your future do you have planned?

 a.
 Burial insurance for smokers is simple to qualify for.
 The price will play the most significant role in determining which coverage is best.

 b.
-Along with trying to find the cheapest life insurance, you will also want to make sure that you can qualify based upon any pre-existing condition you have.
+Along with finding the cheapest life insurance for smokers, you will also want to make sure that you can qualify based upon any pre-existing condition you have.

 c.
 Working with an independent agency, such as Willamette Life, will open the door to many providers.
 This will save you time and money.